WolfgangErb/LD3Ditp/README.md

 The theory related to this package was developed by P. Dencker and W. Erb in

-[1] Dencker, P and Erb, W.
+[1] Dencker, P and Erb, W.,
     Multivariate polynomial interpolation on Lissajous-Chebyshev nodes,
     arXiv:1511.04564 [math.NA] (2016)

-The file plotregion.m was Written by Per Bergström 2006-01-16.
+The file plotregion.m was written by Per Bergström 2006-01-16.
 In this package it is used as an auxiliary program in plot_Lissajous3D.m to plot the polygonal boundary of the index sets.